Domestic rabbit: Health

 Rabbit health is a well-studied area in veterinary medicine, owing to the long history of rabbit domestication and the use of rabbits as laboratory animals.
 In pet rabbits, disease is rare when raised in sanitary conditions and provided with adequate care.
 Rabbits have fragile bones, especially in their spines, and need support on the bottom when they are picked up.
 In domestic rabbits, a significant concern is that they will gnaw on almost anything, including electrical cords (possibly leading to electrocution), potentially poisonous plants, and material like carpet and fabric that may cause life-threatening intestinal blockages.

-Domestic practices that are associated with adverse health effects in rabbits include spaying females, declawing, and improper housing leading to sore hocks and stress.
-Domestic rabbits, like wild rabbits, are also susceptible to viral diseases such as myxomatosis, rabbit hemorrhagic disease, and West Nile virus, and vaccination is not required or possible for these diseases in all jurisdictions.
+Domestic practices that are associated with adverse health effects in rabbits include failure to spay females, declawing, and improper housing leading to sore hocks and stress.
+Domestic rabbits, like wild rabbits, are also susceptible to viral diseases such as myxomatosis, rabbit haemorrhagic disease, and West Nile virus, and vaccination is not required or possible for these diseases in all jurisdictions.

 Few European rabbits, both domestic and wild, live longer than 9 years.
 One pet rabbit in Tanzania reportedly lived to nearly 19 years, and records from zoos and parks put their maximum age at roughly 13 years.